Alex Penelas: Political life

 Alex Penelas served on the city council of Hialeah, Florida from 1987 to 1990.
 In 1990, he was elected to serve as a county commissioner in Dade County.

 Miami-Dade Mayor

 Penelas ran in 1996 for Mayor of Dade County, renamed Miami-Dade County in 1997.
-Penelas advanced to the runoff for Mayor against fellow Commissoner Arthur Teele.
+Penelas advanced to the runoff for Mayor against fellow commissioner Arthur Teele.
 Penelas scored 37% to Teele's 25% with former mayor of Miami Maurice Ferre and Xavier Suarez in third and fourth.
 In the run-off Penelas soundly beat Teele with 60.56% to Teele's 39.44%.
 Penelas ran for reelection in 2000 and beat Miami Dade Commissioner Miguel Diaz de la Portilla with 51.6% to Diaz de la Portilla's 20.9%.
 Because Penelas reached the 50% threshold, a runoff was not needed.

 As mayor, he vocally opposed the repatriation of Elián González in 2000, but was not successful in stopping the repatriation.